BenchRecon Data Study · Florida

 What the records show

 Florida maintains a statewide record of officer certification discipline through the Criminal Justice Standards and Training Commission.
-Across 6,513 officers with a discipline record from 2012 to 2026, 938 carry at least one crimen-falsi offense — the dishonesty conduct most directly usable to impeach a witness.
+Across 6,513 discipline records (covering 5,922 distinct officers) from 2012 to 2026, 938 carry at least one crimen-falsi offense.
 Within that group (records can list more than one offense):

 - 446 false statement, false report, or false-information offenses